bytebase/bytebase.com-old/content/blog/database-change-management-with-tidb.md

 ![register](/static/blog/database-change-management-with-tidb/register.webp)

 ## Step 2 - Add a TiDB cluster in Bytebase
-In Bytebase, ​​an **Instance** could be your on-premises MySQL instance, an AWS RDS instance etc, in this tutorial, a Snowflake account.
+In Bytebase, ​​an **Instance** could be your on-premises MySQL instance, an AWS RDS instance etc, in this tutorial, a TiDB account.

 1. Visit `localhost:5678` and login as `Workspace Owner`.
 ![login](/static/blog/database-change-management-with-tidb/login.webp)

-2. Follow the onboarding guide if it’s your first time running Bytebase, otherwise, click **Add Instance**.
+2. Click **Add Instance**.
 ![add-instance](/static/blog/database-change-management-with-tidb/add-instance.webp)

 3. Add a TiDB instance.
 You need to pay attention to some fields: